nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

-* Edits name, Telegram and GitHub fields of user's profile.
+* Edits the name, Telegram and GitHub fields of your profile.
 * If the prefix of the field to be edited is mentioned, then its parameters cannot be left empty.
 E.g. `edit profile te/` and `edit profile n/Bob te/` would result in an error because the updated Telegram handle has not been specified.
-* If multiple prefixes are missing parameters, then the user is notified of the first missing parameter.
+* If multiple prefixes are missing parameters, CohortConnect will notify you of the first missing parameter.
 E.g. `edit profile n/ te/` would result in an error saying that the name to be edited is missing.

 Examples: